 Delicious light snacks are perfect foods to serve during a tea party.

 I missed these parties and thought it would be a fun idea to bring them back (sort of).
 A creative way to connect with not only my dad but other family and friends too.

 Especially since travel ruined my life by introducing me to people all over the world.

 Having virtual tea parties has been an awesome way to continue our tea party tradition, even now that we live far apart and don’t get to see each other as often as we would like.

 - Pick up your favorite kind of tea and grab a fun mug that you love to drink out of.
 I purchased a few boxes of tea to be sent directly to my Dad’s house to surprise him the first time we had a virtual tea party.

-- Next figure out who you want to invite to your virtual tea party.
+- Next, figure out who you want to invite to your virtual tea party.
 You can have a one-on-one or group virtual party via platforms like FaceTime, BeLive or Zoom.
 I invited my Dad of course, but I have done these with my kids, especially when I am away traveling and they are home and also some of my friends who don’t live nearby.

 - Pick a date and send an invite.
 My Dad and I picked to have weekly virtual tea parties on Sunday evenings.
 Then we could catch up on the previous week.
-Some of my friends like to have them during the week as a great way to check in, feel happier and to find a little balance, if it’s been a crazy day.
+Some of my friends like to have them during the week as a great way to check-in, feel happier and to find a little balance if it’s been a crazy day.

 - When it is time for your virtual tea party, brew up a steaming mug of tea, grab your snacks and connect!
-My Dad and I always use FaceTime (that’s his preference) but you can pick any method of video chatting that works for you and your tea party guest(s), like I shared above.
+My Dad and I always use FaceTime (that’s his preference) but you can pick any method of video chatting that works for you and your tea party guest(s) as I shared above.
 Make it even more exciting by playing some virtual party games for kids and adults too!